grantps/superhelp/README.md

 ## Quick Start

-Click the button below to open a Binder Jupyter Notebook you can play around in e.g. get advice on a line or snippet of Python
+Click the button below to open a Binder Jupyter Notebook you can play around in e.g. get advice on a snippet or line of Python

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/git/https%3A%2F%2Fgit.nzoss.org.nz%2FpyGrant%2Fsuperhelp.git/master?filepath=notebooks%2FSuperhelpDemo.ipynb)

+or put the following at the top of your Python script and run the script:

+    import superhelp
+    superhelp.this(__file__)

 ## Installation